firedrakeproject/firedrake/demos/higher_order_mass_lumping/higher_order_mass_lumping.py.rst

 Scalar wave equation with higher-order mass lumping
 ===================================================

+Introduction
+************

-    **Here we solve the scalar wave equation with a fully explicit, higher-order (e.g., :math:`p < 5`) mass lumping technique.
+In this demo, we solve the scalar wave equation with a fully explicit, higher-order (up to degree 5) mass lumping technique for triangular and tetrahedral meshes.
 This scalar wave equation is widely used in seismology to model seismic waves and is especially popular in algorithms for geophysical exploration such as Full Waveform Inversion and Reverse Time Migration.
-This tutorial demonstrates how to use the mass-lumped triangular elements originally discovered in :cite:`Kong:1999` and later improved upon in :cite:`Geevers` into the Firedrake computing environment.**
+This tutorial demonstrates how to use the mass-lumped triangular elements originally discovered in :cite:`Chin:1999` and later improved upon in :cite:`Geevers:2018` into the Firedrake computing environment.**

-    **The short tutorial was prepared by `Keith J. Roberts
+*The short tutorial was prepared by `Keith J. Roberts <mailto:krober@usp.br>`__*
-    <mailto:krober@usp.br>`__**

-The scalar wave equation solved here is:
+The scalar wave equation is:

 .. math::

-    \rho \partial_{t}^2 u = \nabla \cdot c \nabla u + f
+    \frac{1}{c^2} \partial_{t}^2 u = \nabla \cdot c \nabla u + f

     u = 0